What Is a Variable-Rate Mortgage?

 How variable rates are determined

-When it’s time for your rate to adjust, the lender looks at their chosen index that reflects overall market conditions.
+The lender has a chosen index that reflects overall market conditions.
 Common indexes include the U.S. Prime Rate, the London Interbank Offered Rate (LIBOR) and the Cost of Funds Index (COFI).

 Pros and cons of variable-rate mortgages